 saving money can be easy with a little work

-A great example of wedding décor you can DIY and succeed in is your centerpieces.
+A great example of wedding décor you can DIY and succeed in is your centerpieces with silk flowers.
 You can buy vases and go to your local flower shop.
 Ask them about seasonal blooms.

 Do you love to show your creative side?
 Doing crafty activities for their wedding will not only keep their budget under control but will also let them put a personalized touch and even relax during the exhausting planning process.

 DIY is not limited to manual work.
 You can do your playlist and select the tunes to keep the whole party dancing all night long.

 It allows you to instantly transform your space.
 It is easy to install & you only need to follow a simple tutorial without having any skills.
 I know amazing right?

 If you decide not to have a bridal party, your family and friends can come to save the day.
 There is always someone crafty & willing to lend a hand.
 Order some food and serve up some fun beverages to make it a party.

 Whenever you choose to do things yourself, you will most definitely save money.
 This comes at a cost and that is time.

 In this world, we mostly exchange our time for money.
 So anytime spent working on your wedding could theoretically be spent getting compensated for your time.

 you need to be realistic about how long projects will take

 It can be challenging just running errands while holding down a job.
 Perhaps doing it yourself is not for you.
 However, you can always ask for help and delegate some tasks.